Factor Overnight GARCH-It\^o Models: Simulation study

 We as well studied the prediction performance of the proposed model and compared it with benchmarks.
 Specifically, we estimated the conditional large volatility matrix $\E(\bGamma_{n+1} | \mathcal{F}_n)$ by $\tilde{\bGamma}_{n+1}$ and computed the matrix estimation errors for $\tilde{\bGamma}_{n+1} - \E(\bGamma_{n+1} | \mathcal{F}_n)$ in spectral, Frobenius, max, and relative Frobenius norm.
 To construct $\tilde{\bGamma}_{n+1}$, we need to obtain the idiosyncratic volatility matrix estimator $\hat{\bGamma}^s$, where we took $\sqrt{\log p/n} + \sqrt{1/p}$ to be the threshold.
-For comparisons, we considered the POET procedure proposed by \cite{fan2013large} and the MGI procedure, which is the same as that of the MOGI procedure based on the factor It\^{o} diffusion process, except for the factor estimation that utilizes the scaled MGI estimator (see Section \ref{SUBSEC Simulation Finite}).
-We utilized $\hat{\bGamma}_n^H + ^\top$ for the open-to-open covariance matrix in the POET procedure, and we took $\sqrt{2 \log p/ m^{1/2}}$ to be the threshold for the thresholding step in the POET procedure.
+For comparisons, we considered the POET procedure proposed by \cite{fan2013large} and the factor GARCH-It\^o (FGI) procedure, which is the same as that of the FOGI procedure based on the factor It\^{o} diffusion process, except for the factor estimation that utilizes the scaled FGI estimator.
+For example, the FGI model only considers open-to-close volatility.
+If we set parameters in the FOGI model as $\tau = 1$, $\gamma_L = \bI_r$, and $\beta_L = \bzero$, then the FOGI model becomes the FGI model.
+Under the FGI model, the conditional open-to-close volatility can be estimated as follows: